approov/quickstart-xamarin-refit/NEXT-STEPS.md

 Compilation failed
 ```

-The solution to this is to tell Xamarin to ignore one of the duplicate libraries (in this case we ignore okhttp3.jar) by adding the following assembly directive to your `AssemblyInfo.cs` project file:
+The solution to this is to tell Xamarin to ignore one of the duplicate libraries (in this case we ignore okhttp3.jar and its dependency, okio.jar) by adding the following assembly directive to your `AssemblyInfo.cs` project file:

 ```C#
 [assembly: Java.Interop.DoNotPackage("okhttp3.jar")]